Academic Mode

 MLA 9th (literature, humanities, language studies) uses (Author page) parenthetical citations, a Works Cited page with containers (for chapters in anthologies, articles on websites), and specific punctuation placement that changes based on source type.

 Chicago 17th (history, art, publishing) offers two systems: notes-bibliography (footnotes/endnotes with a matching bibliography) or author-date (similar to APA).
-Our engine handles both variants and can convert between them.
+Select your style before running the review and the engine checks against that exact manual.

 Academic Tone: More Than Just 'Sounding Smart'